jadecobra/python_tdd_exercises/source/passing values.rst

             'I received this message: hello'
         )
 ```
-the terminal updates to show a [ModuleNotFoundError](./ModuleNotFoundError.rst) and we add it to our list of exceptions encountered
+the terminal updates to show a [ModuleNotFoundError](./ModuleNotFoundError.rst) and I add it to the list of exceptions encountered

 .. code-block:: python
 # Exceptions Encountered